levaimark/bhe101/Informationsecurity.md

 -Limiting SQL controls within queries can prevent mass data disclosure.

 -Attack scenarios involve attackers manipulating untrusted data to execute malicious SQL queries, potentially leading to data leaks or other malicious actions.

+Installing Webgoat:

+I did the installization, even though I wasn't sure where to find this: b) F12.
+Solve Webgoat 8: General: Developer tools, so i didn't did that part of the homework yet, but I will do it after monday's class, when I understand the assignment.

+d) Sequel.
+Solve SQLZoo:

+0 SELECT basics

+2 SELECT from World, from first two subtasks.

+I did all of the 0 SELECT basics and most of the 2 SELECT from world parts, I tried my best on this one.